phungo1506/Graduation/README.md

 # GraduationDemo

-There are all files for demo PARSING VIETNAMESE PUBLICATIONS.
+There are all files for demo DETECTION AND TRACKING OF MOTORCYCLES IN AERIAL IMAGE.

 ## Server